These are notes taken at the DFW Rocks Social Media Day 2013 presentation by Debbie Mrazek – Clicks = Sales: Power Sales Tip for a Social World

-How many out there have customers that pays late, always want something for nothing, etc.?
+How many out there have customers that pay late, always want something for nothing, etc.?

 There was a man, Albert, Debbie knew about that if you could get into business with him you could really do some amazing things.
 She met the man at his house, and he said, “You’re cute, but we don’t do business with women.”
 Debbie ran back to her boss, and her boss said, “Too bad.
 You need to figure it out.”

-Debbie went back to another person, and was told that she didn’t look right.
+Debbie went back to another person and was told that she didn’t look right.
 Debbie exploded.
-Then the person asked if she looked like Leon?
-Leon wore the dark rimmed glasses with the tape in the middle, with a slide rule in his pocket.
+Then the person asked if she looked like Leon.
+Leon wore dark-rimmed glasses with the tape in the middle, with a slide rule in his pocket.

-Debbie was confused at first, but then realized something.
-When she dressed up the first time, she was trying to mimick someone else when she needed to focus more on just being herself.
+Debbie was confused at first but then realized something.
+When she dressed up the first time, she was trying to mimic someone else when she needed to focus more on just being herself.

 At 25, Debbie thought that her boss was just a tyrant, but it turned out that he was one of the more brilliant people around.
 90% of the sales are made by 10% of the people.

 What are they doing differently than others?
 Making a forecast!

 - How much business do you want to do?

 - How much money do you want to make?